Castles II: Siege and Conquest: PC CD-ROM version

 A CD-ROM version of the game features an extensive amount of full motion video about the history and purpose of different castles around Europe, presented by a historian as short informative clips that were separate from the game.
 The CD version also featured a full orchestral soundtrack by composer Charles Deenen.
 Also present are video scenes taken from The Private Life of Henry VIII and Alexander Nevsky that play during certain events that occur throughout the game.

 Copy protection

 Occasionally, a question will be given to the player to "determine if he is the real king".
 The answer to this question can only be found in the manual, done as a form of copy protection.
 A wrong answer will result in a game over screen.
 This was not used in the CD-ROM edition.

 Reception

 Computer Gaming World in 1993 called Castles II "a first-rate strategy game ... a joy to play", praising the user interface, variety of play options, and strong computer AI.
-In a 1993 survey of pre 20th-century strategy games the magazine gave the game three-plus stars out of five, calling it "Much more of a wargame than the former, and worthy of examination by anyone interested in the period".
+In a 1993 survey of pre 20th-century strategy games the magazine gave the game three-plus stars out of five, calling it "much more of a wargame than the former, and worthy of examination by anyone interested in the period".
 The game received 4 out of 5 stars in Dragon.

+James V. Trunzo reviewed Castles II in White Wolf #46 (Aug., 1994), giving it a final evaluation of "Excellent" and stated that "Unlike many early CD-ROM products, Castles II is neither a straight-port onto a CD-ROM disk nor a glossy version of the old game with little or no enhancements.
+Castles II on CD-ROM seamlessly knits the various aspects of the medium with the strong elements inherent to the old version of the game, resulting in a truly excellent product."